materialsproject/pymatgen/README.md

    path.
 2. [ffmpeg](http://www.http://ffmpeg.org//) : Needed for generation of movies
    (structure_vtk.py).
 The executable ffmpeg must be in the path.
+3. [enum](http://enum.sourceforge.org) : Needed for the use of
+   EnumerateStructureTransformation and the pymatgen.command_line.enumlib_caller module.
+This library by Gus Hart provides a robust way to enumerate derivative structures.
+It can be used to completely enumerate all symmetrically distinct ordered structures of disordered structures via the EnumerateStructureTransformation.
+The multienum.x and makestr.x executables must be in the path.

 ## Basic Setup for Non-developers ##

 If you are using pymatgen purely as a library and do not intend to contribute